PerlAlien/Alien-Build-Plugin-Download-GitHub/README.md

     no other prefer plugins are specified.
 This may be reasonable for at least some GitHub repositories.
 This is the default.

+## asset

+Download from assets instead of via tag.
+This option is incompatible with `tags_only`.

+## asset\_name

+Regular expression which the asset name should match.
+The default is `qr/\.tar\.gz$/`.

+## asset\_format

+The format of the asset.
+This is passed to [Alien::Build::Plugin::Extract::Negotiate](https://metacpan.org/pod/Alien::Build::Plugin::Extract::Negotiate) so any format supported by that is valid.

 # ENVIRONMENT

 - ALIEN\_BUILD\_GITHUB\_TOKEN GITHUB\_TOKEN GITHUB\_PAT